What is the "implied covenant of quiet enjoyment"?

 Tenants are entitled many rights when signing a lease or rental agreement.
 Some of which are:

-- The right to live in a dwelling that’s habitable and offers them safety
+• The right to rent a residential dwelling that’s habitable and offers them safety

 Defining “quiet enjoyment” absolutely can be a challenge.
-For one thing, no two breaches of the covenant are the same.
-Also, what a person considers to “quiet enjoyment” is subjective, so another person may not share those same views, which may create complaints.
+For one thing, every breach of the covenant of quiet enjoyment is different.
+Additionally, what a person considers to be a breach of quiet enjoyment is subjective, so another person may not share those same views, which may create complaints and further legal trouble in small claims court.

-So, to clarify, the covenant of quiet enjoyment obliges landlords to prevent any unreasonable disruptions to their tenants’ peace while they stay in the rental home.
-When a tenant sign up for a lease agreement, they’re given the right to:
+So, to clarify, a tenant's right to quiet enjoyment covenant obliges landlords to prevent any unreasonable disruptions to their tenants’ peace while they stay in the rental home.
+When a tenant signs up for a lease agreement, they’re given the right to:

 Enjoy Reasonable Peace and Quiet

-Landlords should be mindful and take actionable steps to prevent disturbances in the rental home and deliver privacy to their tenant to ensure they abide by the implied covenant of quiet enjoyment.
+Your tenant has the right to quiet enjoyment in their property by law.
+Every rental property owner should be mindful and take actionable steps to prevent disturbances in their rental home and deliver privacy to their tenant.
+They should respond to disturbances and work to resolve noise complaints to ensure they do not breach the implied covenant of quiet enjoyment and don't face any legal action.

 Exclusive Use of the Rental

-Only you can gain entry provided that they’re carrying out their duties such as attending to maintenance and repair.
+Landlords can only gain entry provided that they’re carrying out their duties such as attending to maintenance and repair.

 Experience Safety and Security in the Unit

-Landlords must install security measures prior to welcoming the tenants into their rental place.
+Landlords must install security measures prior to welcoming tenants into their rental place.

 Live in a Habitable Rental

-The rental must be equipped to provide basic utilities such as electricity, water, and heat.
+To be compliant with the law, the rental premises must be equipped to provide basic utilities such as electricity, water, and heat.

 When Can a Landlord Gain Entry to the Rental

-Different states have different guidelines on when landlords can freely access the rental without violating a tenants quiet enjoyment.
+Different states generally have different guidelines on when landlords can freely access the leased premises without causing a breach of a tenant's quiet enjoyment.
 In general, these situations are acceptable:

-- When a landlord needs to perform property upgrades and improvements
+• When they need to perform property upgrades and improvements; dealing with maintenance

-- When a landlord has to set up services that a tenant requested
+• When they have to set up essential services that a tenant requested

-- When a landlord needs to issue an eviction notice, a law enforcement officer must also be present to accompany the owner
+• When they need to issue an eviction notice.
+A law enforcement officer must also be present to accompany the landlord

-- When the tenant has abandoned the property and has not left any notice of return with the landlord
+• When the tenant has abandoned the property and has not left any notice of return with them

-- When a court gave the order for the landlord to enter the rental
+• When the landlord is in possession of a court order for them to enter the rental

-- When there’s a scheduled property showing for potential renters, lenders, and buyers.
+• When there’s a scheduled property showing for prospective tenants, lenders, and buyers.
 Since the present tenant is moving out, the landlord needs to market the rental to potential tenants.

-Specific times are also stipulated for some states on when a landlord is permitted to enter the rental unit.
-In general, the period between 9 AM and 6 PM is acceptable.
-If the tenants and tenant had arranged another time beyond that then it’s also good as long as it’s agreed upon.
+Specific times are also stipulated in the law for some states on when landlords are permitted to enter the rental unit.
+For example, the period between 9 AM and 6 PM is generally acceptable.
+If the tenants and landlord had arranged another time beyond that then it’s also good as long as it’s agreed upon.

-When an emergency occurs, the landlord is permitted entry anytime.
-Fire, flooding and gas leaks are among the situations deemed as an emergency.
+When an emergency occurs, landlords are permitted entry anytime.
+Fire, flooding and gas leaks are among the situations deemed as an emergency, for example.

 Common Violations to the Covenant of Quiet Enjoyment